Max Sanders: Lincoln City

 On 1 February 2021, Sanders signed for Lincoln City for an undisclosed fee, with a deal running until 2023.
+Sanders was encouraged by Brighton sporting director Dan Ashworth to sign for Lincoln in order to play under Michael Appleton.
 He made his debut on 17 February, starting in the EFL Trophy semi-final away at Sunderland, being replaced in the 58th minute in an eventual penalty shootout loss after a 1–1 draw.
 He made his league debut for The Imps three days later, coming on as a substitute in the 72nd minute, one minute before Lincoln's winning goal in a 2–1 away victory over Wigan.

 He scored his first goal for the side on 6 November 2021, scoring the only goal of the FA Cup first round fixture at home against Bowers & Pitsea.
+On 10 May 2023, it was announced in the clubs retained list that Sanders would leave the club at the end of his contract.

+Leyton Orient

+On 21 June 2023, Sanders became the first summer signing for newly promoted Leyton Orient.
+He signed a two-year contract, and made 30 appearances, scoring once, for the London club.

+Crewe Alexandra

+On 3 July 2024, Sanders joined Crewe Alexandra on a two-year deal for an undisclosed fee.
+He made his debut in the side's League Two opener away at Barrow.
+He scored his first Crewe goal on 6 October 2025, the winner in a 2–1 League Two victory at Harrogate Town.